 Key aspects of good governance will incorporate proportionate and effective arrangements for board effectiveness and diversity, risk management and internal controls, financial and performance management and transparency and accountability.

 Sound subsidiary governance is essential to ensure that these arrangements are appropriate for the size and complexity of the organisation.

 For an academy trust, the board needs to be sure that each of its schools is run in a way that is consistent with the direction and leadership set by the academy trust board, while at the same time having the flexibility to deal with local cultures and situations.

-Bridgehouse Company Secretaries can help academy trusts establish a governance model that allows for effective and informed decision-making.
+Bridgehouse Company Secretaries can help academy trusts establish a governance model with our academy company secretary services, that allows for effective and informed decision-making.

 Talk to us to find out more.